 The last section of the final sentence “let him be anathema” is a standard phrase that normally appears at the end of an infallible statement.
 It means “let him be cursed”.

-10. The Scapular Catholic Encyclopedia
+1 The Scapular

 The Scapular is a type of necklace worn by many Catholics.
 It is worn across the scapular bones (hence its name) and it consists of two pieces of wool connected by string.
 One piece of wool rests on the back while the other piece rests on the chest.
 When a Catholic wishes to wear the scapular, a Priest says a set of special prayers and blesses the scapular.
 This only occurs the first time a person wears one.